alivardar/qvwm/README.md

 Added Save Desktop icons position
-Configuration files added in $HOME/.qvwm directory and redesigned Removed ani files supported (its allready removed in qvwm2) Numlock or/and capslock if activated windows cant focused its fixed/li> Edited qvwm-run application
+Configuration files added in $HOME/.qvwm directory and redesigned Removed ani files supported (its allready removed in qvwm2) Numlock or/and capslock if activated windows cant focused its fixed Edited qvwm-run application
 Added new configuration application qvwm-background Added new application qvwm-net